efuraimuJS/Eventity.xyz/README.md

 Eventity.xyz
 ============

-Eventity.com is an online platform for event booking and ticketing.
+Eventity.xyz is an online platform for event booking and ticketing.
 Built with Next.js and Strapi, Eventity.com aims to provide event organizers with an all-in-one solution for managing events and selling tickets.

 Features
 --------